ellysh/video-game-bots/InGameBots/example.md

 Right window contains a tree of the character's skills.
 There are special abilitites and combos that allow you to make a more damage or to improve significantly the character's attributes.
 Each skill have a level.
 It defines, how effective usage of this skill will be.
 You can get more details about parameters and skills of player character in the [wiki page](http://diablo.gamepedia.com/Classes_%28Diablo_II%29)

+The Diablo 2 has single player and multiplayer game modes.
+We will consider the single player mode only.

+TODO: Write about existing articles with Diablo 2 reverse engineering.

+TODO: Add information where to buy Diablo 2.

+TODO: Write about open source alternative the Flare game.

 ## Bot Overview